danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ### Why are the nodes rebooting around midnight?

 Unattended OS upgrades are scheduled to run on the nodes on a daily basis.
-These upgrades may require a reboot to in order to take effect in which case a reboot is scheduled for 00:00 UTC and onwards.
+These upgrades may require a reboot in order to take effect in which case a reboot is scheduled for 00:00 UTC and onwards.
 The nodes in each pool will reboot 15 minutes apart, which results in a schedule similar to this:

 * Node 1 reboots at 00:00 UTC
 * Node 2 reboots at 00:15 UTC